 1. Identify hazards

 You need to look around your organization and see what kind of work people are doing?
 What time are they doing the work?
 Is anyone exposed to harmful chemicals?
 Does anyone feel uncomfortable or threatened?
 Do your employees/workers need any protective gear for some particular type of work?
-Etc. Also, look at your records for any miss happenings.
+Etc. Also, look at your records for any past mishaps.

 2. Assessment of risk